pequalsmp/aws-elastic-press/README.md

-This project aims to be a learning demonstration of setting WordPress in the cloud (AWS) by utilizing Terraform.
+This project aims to be a learning demonstration of setting WordPress in the cloud (AWS) by utilizing [Terraform](https://www.terraform.io/docs).

 Note: This is not intended for production use.

-It was designed for deployment on AWS Free Tier and such lacks any form of high-availability or built-in resiliency.
+It was designed to utilize AWS Free Tier and as such it may lack high-availability or performance required for production deployments.

+# Cost

+The only component with no Free Tier in the project is the [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).

+You pay for every hour the NAT Gateway is running and for every GB that goes through an Elastic IP.

+Best to keep it short and quickly destroy after deployment to minimize cost.

+Future iterations may remove this dependency as even though NAT Gateways are useful in the real world, learning should be free.

 # Prerequisites